reactor/reactor-core/CONTRIBUTING.md

      - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here

-    Issue: gh-1234, gh-1235
+    Related Issues: gh-1234, gh-1235

 1. Use imperative statements in the subject line, e.g. "Fix broken Javadoc link".
 1. Begin the subject line with a capitalized verb, e.g. "Add, Prune, Fix, Introduce, Avoid, etc."
+1. Prefix the subject line with "fix #XXX " if the commit is fixing issue XXX (or replace "fix" with "see" if it is only related to an issue without closing it)
 1. Do not end the subject line with a period.
-1. Restrict the subject line to 50 characters or less if possible.
+1. Restrict the subject line to 72 characters or less.
 1. Wrap lines in the body at 72 characters or less.
-1. Mention associated Github issue(s) at the end of the commit comment, prefixed with "Issue: " as above.
 1. In the body of the commit message, explain how things worked before this commit, what has changed, and how things work now.